Toudahl/KanbanBoard/README.md

 Casting objects deserialized from newtonsoft json only works when using the build in JsonConvert.DeserializeObject<T>.
 If i pass on the object through my PersistenceHandler, and try to cast it where it is beeing used.
 The casting will fail.

-This makes the program unflexible, as i will now have to hardcode for each type in the PersistenceHandler Credit goes to: http://stackoverflow.com/users/2345956/ezi
+Credit goes to: http://stackoverflow.com/users/2345956/ezi